awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-setup-api-key-with-restapi.md

 + Call [https://docs.aws.amazon.com/apigateway/api-reference/link-relation/apikey-create/](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/apikey-create/) to create an API key\.
 + Call [https://docs.aws.amazon.com/apigateway/api-reference/link-relation/apikey-import/](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/apikey-import/) to import an API key from a file\.
 For the file format, see [API Gateway API key file format](api-key-file-format.md)\.

-With the API key created, you can now proceed to [Create, configure, and test usage plans using the API Gateway CLI and REST API](api-gateway-create-usage-plans-with-rest-api.md)\.
+You cannot change the value of the new API key\.
+To learn how to configure a usage plan, see [Create, configure, and test usage plans using the API Gateway CLI and REST API](api-gateway-create-usage-plans-with-rest-api.md)\.